Generic Medicine vs Brand Medicine: Understanding the Differences

 For standard oral medications like tablets, capsules, and liquids, the dosing instructions remain constant whether you're taking a generic or brand-name drug.
 If your doctor prescribes 10mg of a medication once daily, this applies equally to the generic and branded versions.
 The timing of doses, whether to take the medication with food or on an empty stomach, and the duration of treatment all depend on the active ingredient's pharmacology rather than the product's brand status.

 When switching from a brand-name medication to a generic equivalent, you should maintain the same dosage and schedule unless specifically instructed otherwise by your healthcare provider.
-The bioequivalence requirements for generic approval ensure that the generic delivers the same therapeutic effect as the brand-name drug, so dosage adjustments are typically unnecessary.
+The bioequivalence requirements for generic approval help that the generic delivers the same therapeutic effect as the brand-name drug, so dosage adjustments are typically unnecessary.
 If you have questions about switching, consult your doctor or pharmacist before making changes.

 For medications requiring dose adjustments based on kidney function, liver function, age, or body weight, these considerations apply equally to generic and brand-name drugs.
 Your healthcare provider will calculate the appropriate dose based on your individual characteristics and the active ingredient's properties, not on whether the medication is generic or branded.